 Description of the Intervention:

 This project evaluates the social and economic impact of access to credit, taking advantage of Compartamos’ decision to offer Crédito Mujer in the north of Sonora, where it had not previously offered loans.
 Researchers divided the study region into 250 geographic clusters and then randomly assigned half to a treatment group and the other half to a comparison group.
-In treatment clusters, Compartamos began offering loans in April of 2009: loan officers targeted self-reported female entrepreneurs and used a variety of channels, including door-to-door promotion, radio ads, promotional events, and distributing fliers, to promote the Crédito Mujer product.
-Crédito Mujer loans in the sample ranged from M$1,500 – M$27,000 (US$125 – US$2,250), with first-time borrowers qualifying for lower amounts.
-The annualized interest rate for Crédito Mujer was slightly more than 100 percent in 2009 and borrowers repaid the loans over 16 weekly payments.
+In treatment clusters, Compartamos began offering loans in April 2009: loan officers targeted self-reported female entrepreneurs and used a variety of channels, including door-to-door promotion, radio ads, promotional events, and distributing fliers, to promote the Crédito Mujer product.
+Crédito Mujer loans in the sample ranged from 1,500 pesos to 27,000 pesos (US$125 to US$2,250), with first-time borrowers qualifying for lower amounts.
+The annualized interest rate for Crédito Mujer was approximately 110 percent in 2009 and borrowers repaid the loans over 16 weekly payments.
 In comparison group areas, Compartamos did not begin offering credit until almost 3 years later.

 Baseline and endline data is from socioeconomic surveys administered to women 18-60 who had or were likely to start a business in both treatment and comparison areas.
 Researchers conducted follow-up surveys between 2011 and 2012, an average of 26 months after Compartamos entered the treatment areas.

 Impact on Loan Take-Up and Financial Access: Women in treatment areas reported taking out more loans and borrowing more from Compartamos than their peers in comparison areas.
-Nearly twenty percent of women in treatment areas borrowed from Compartamos, while only 5.8 percent of women in comparison areas took a loan from Compartamos.
+Around 17 percent of women in treatment areas borrowed from Compartamos, compared to 5.8 percent of women in comparison areas.
 There was no evidence that increases in borrowing from Compartamos was offset by decreases in borrowing from other lenders.

 Impact on Business Outcomes: Expanded credit access increased the size of some existing businesses: in the treatment areas, there was a 0.08 percentage point increase in using loans to grow an existing business, and in the two weeks before the household survey these businesses saw a 27 percent increase in revenue and a 36 percent increase in expenditures, respectively.
 However, there were no increases in new business ownership or profits.